 As Laura McIntyre, Head of Women’s Services at Changing Lives explains, the project is providing a vital connection for women at a time when access to support services has been greatly reduced due to Coronavirus.

-She said: “The women taking part in the Sewing Through the Pandemic project include women who are in prison in HMP Low Newton, women in recovery from addiction, women living in Changing Lives’ women and children’s unit and accommodation projects, and women who are unable to access our usual community programmes who are at risk of domestic abuse and sexual violence.
+She said: “The women taking part in the Sewing Through the Pandemic project include women on community orders, women in recovery from addiction, women living in Changing Lives’ women and children’s unit and accommodation projects, and women who are unable to access our usual community programmes who are at risk of domestic abuse and sexual violence.

 “The feedback has already been amazing.
 We have always known that craft is an engaging activity and people really enjoy doing it, but what we are hearing, loud and clear, is crafts are helping to contain, heal and overcome trauma.